cheeaun/life/README.md

 How to theme your *Life*
 --------
-1. Simply download your choice of `*theme*.css` file and place it into your `life` directory.
-2. Change the `customStylesheetURL` string in the `config.json` file to the **path** of the downloaded `*theme*.css` file.
+1. In your `config.json` file, change the `customStylesheetURL` string from `null` to `"css/theme.css"`, with quotatation marks.

 The stylesheets were designed to overwrite the default inline styles.
-Feel free to replace the inline styles if you prefer that.
+Feel free to replace the inline styles instead if you'd prefer that.

 Datetime "syntax"
 -----------------